 E: Establishing a new plan for testing

 A: Acting on implementing the plan

 L: Learning from the process improvements implemented

 5. Ensure the “Total Cost of Testing” is reduced while optimizing.

 During the optimization process, an important aspect that can be looked into is reducing the total cost of testing.
-The cost and time associated with software testing are very valuable and hence it is important to figure out ways of optimizing software testing to reduce cost.
+The cost and time associated with QA software testing services are very valuable and hence it is important to figure out ways of optimizing software testing to reduce cost.
 There are several ways by which this can be achieved such as:

 - Detecting bugs as early as possible to minimize defect leakage reduces fix and remediation costs.